Paid Time Off (PTO) Policy Guide + Free Template

 For help with creating policies consider Gusto.
 Its online software will allow you to hire, onboard, track time, load benefits, upload payroll, and more.

 Traditionally, employers offer around three to five paid sick days per year.
 However, when creating your sick leave policy, be sure to follow state and federal guidelines, as these may require a specific number of days per year to be allotted for sick leave.
-States like California and Oregon require companies to offer paid time off for employees’ sick time, even if they do not have PTO benefits/policies.
+States like California and Oregon require companies to offer PTO for employees’ sick time, even if they do not have PTO benefits/policies.

 Vacation leave is when an employee schedules time away from the workplace for reasons other than illness.
 In some cases, emergencies are also covered by vacation PTO, such as a car breakdown or a meeting with a home repair person in the middle of the workday.

-While there are no federal regulations regarding the amount of vacation leave a company must provide, the Bureau of Labor Statistics (BLS) found that in the US, the average amount of vacation for private industry businesses was equal to 10 to 14 working days.
+While there are no federal regulations regarding the amount of vacation leave a company must provide, the Bureau of Labor Statistics (BLS) found that in the US, the average amount of vacation for private industry businesses was equal to 11 to 20 working days.
 These amounts typically increase based on the number of years of service with the company.

-Providing at least two weeks of vacation time can increase employee productivity and improve your bottom line.
+According to the Harvard Business Review, providing employees longer vacation time can increase employee productivity and improve your bottom line.

 However, be sure to still have an unlimited PTO policy in place that sets out guidelines.
 While there is no cap on the amount of time an employee can take off under this policy, you may want to limit it to full-time exempt employees only and stipulate that their time off still needs to be approved within a certain timeframe.